Splode/pomotroid/docs/themes/themes.md

 # Pomotroid Themes

+Pomotroid comes with many officially supported themes.
+You can also add any number of custom themes.

 - [Pomotroid Themes](#pomotroid-themes)
   - [Available Themes](#available-themes)
   - [Creating a Custom Theme](#creating-a-custom-theme)

 ## Available Themes

+These themes are available by default.

 | Theme               | Main App                                                                | Timer Colors                                                            |
 | ------------------- | ----------------------------------------------------------------------- | ----------------------------------------------------------------------- |